Excellent Reviews on Trustpilot

 Is VTM Vending affiliated with The Pokémon Company?

-No. VTM Vending LLC and VapeTM are not affiliated with, endorsed by, sponsored by, or partnered with The Pokémon Company International, Nintendo, Creatures Inc., or Game Freak.
+No. VTM Vending LLC and VTM Vending are not affiliated with, endorsed by, sponsored by, or partnered with The Pokémon Company International, Nintendo, Creatures Inc., or Game Freak.
 All product names, logos, and trademarks are property of their respective owners.
 VTM sells vending hardware and accessories and sources sealed product through legitimate retail and distribution channels.

-Trademark notice.
-Pokémon and all related names, characters, logos, and trademarks are property of Nintendo, Game Freak, Creatures Inc., and The Pokémon Company International.
+Open the Pokémon Profit Calculator →DISCLAIMER: Trademark notice.
+Pokemon and all related names, characters, logos, and trademarks are property of Nintendo, Game Freak, Creatures Inc., and The Pokemon Company International.
+Magic: The Gathering, Yu-Gi-Oh!, One Piece TCG, and Lorcana are trademarks of their respective owners.
 VTM Vending is not affiliated with, sponsored by, authorized by, or endorsed by any of these entities.
-Magic: The Gathering, Yu-Gi-Oh!, One Piece TCG, and Lorcana are trademarks of their respective owners.
-VTM Vending manufactures and sells vending hardware and accessories only.
-We do not distribute, license, or resell trading cards.
-Operators are solely responsible for sourcing authentic, properly licensed inventory and complying with all applicable trademark and resale laws.
+VTM Vending manufactures and sells vending hardware and accessories only, and does not brand, label, or represent its machines as Pokemon-branded or officially licensed machines.